RisingStack/trace-nodejs/README.md

 In case you want to use your Logstash, you have to add the connection informations.

 You can specify these informations two ways.
-Either via environment variables or using an optional config module.
+Most of them can be set via environment variables or using a config module.
 We look for a config module named `trace.config.js` at your current working directory by default, which can be overridden with the `TRACE_CONFIG_PATH` environment variable.
+Having a config module is optional, but some configuration may be set only with it.

 An example for how to start your app without a config file: